 Problem AddressedEven after experiencing declines in teenage pregnancies since the 1990s, the United States continues to have the highest rates of teenage pregnancy and births among western industrialized nations,1 which leads to substantial economic and social costs.

-- Leading to high economic and social costs: Across the United States, the annual cost associated with a child born to a teenage mother averages $1,430; in New York State, these costs are almost six times higher (averaging $6,094 per child).3 Society often ends up bearing these expenses (e.g., for medical care, housing, food, etc.); for example, in 2004, teenage childbearing cost taxpayers just over $9 billion.3 Teenage pregnancy and childbirth also create significant social costs, as teen mothers are more likely to drop out of school, remain unmarried, and live in poverty than females who delay childbearing until after age 20 years.3
+- Leading to high economic and social costs: Across the United States, the annual cost associated with a child born to a teenage mother averages $1,682; in New York State, these costs are almost 13 times higher (averaging $21,482 per child).
+Society often ends up bearing these expenses (e.g., for medical care, housing, food, etc.); for example, in 2010, teenage childbearing cost taxpayers $9.4 billion.5 Teenage pregnancy and childbirth also create significant social costs, as teen mothers are more likely to drop out of school, remain unmarried, and live in poverty than females who delay childbearing until after age 20 years.5

 - Afterschool or integrated school model: The program serves young people from low-income communities beginning in middle school and continuing through high school graduation and beyond.
 Services are available between 1 and 4 hours a day, 6 days a week (including Saturdays), 50 weeks per year.
 In the integrated school model, class time for the program components is provided through advisory and guidance periods, resource time, and other available and/or extended school day hours.

-- Education: Educational professionals guide students toward academic success by reviewing past and current test scores with teachers and then creating an individualized academic plan with each student.
+- Education: Educational professionals guide students toward academic success by reviewing past and current test scores with teachers and then creating an individualized academic plan, as needed.
 Students receive daily one-on-one or small group tutoring.
 This includes homework help, remediation, enrichment with trained teachers, PSAT and SAT preparation, and field trips to colleges.
 For the in-school model, student's grades and standardized test scores are entered into a program-wide computer system; this database helps to track progress and guide planning and counseling efforts.

-- Employment assistance, with built-in incentives: A weekly "job club" helps students learn about the world of employment and money, including how to complete job applications, interview for a position, explore career options, and open a bank account.
-Employment staff with bachelor or masters-level degrees and business experience run the job club.
-Students receive a monthly stipend of $3 for every hour they participate (typically 4 to 5 hours per month) in the job club.
+- Employment assistance, with built-in incentives: Weekly Job Club helps students learn about the world of employment and money, including how to complete job applications, interview for a position, explore career options, and open a bank account.
+Employment staff with bachelor or masters-level degrees and business experience run the Job Club.
+Students receive a monthly stipend of $3 for every hour they participate (typically 4 to 5 hours per month) in the Job Club.
 The money earned is deposited in accounts set up at "kid-friendly" banks that have relationships with the program.
 As part of this effort, many teens secure summer or part-time jobs.

-- Family life and sexuality education classes: Masters-level mental health professionals (often with national sexuality association certifications) teach age-appropriate, weekly, holistic sexuality education classes.
-The classes focus on abstinence, increasing sexual literacy, and how to build healthy relationships.
+- Family life and sexuality education classes: Master's-level professionals (often with national sexuality association certifications) teach age-appropriate, weekly, holistic sexuality education classes.
+The classes emphasize the importance of abstinence, increasing sexual literacy, and how to build healthy relationships.
 Parents are invited to attend a separate set of classes where they learn to communicate effectively with their children about sexuality issues.

 - Self-expression: Teens discover talents and build self-confidence by taking part in weekly self-expression activities, such as music, dance, writing, and drama taught by theater and arts professionals.